mjkwis/AIxCards/.ai/prd.md

-# Dokument wymagań produktu (PRD) – AIxCards
+# Product Requirements Document (PRD) – AIxCards

-## 1. Przegląd produktu
+## 1. Product Overview

-Projekt AIxCards ma na celu umożliwienie użytkownikom szybkiego tworzenia i zarządzania zestawami fiszek edukacyjnych.
-Aplikacja wykorzystuje modele LLM (poprzez API) do generowania sugestii fiszek na podstawie dostarczonego tekstu.
+The AIxCards project aims to enable users to quickly create and manage educational flashcard sets.
+The application uses LLM models (via API) to generate flashcard suggestions based on provided text.

-## 2. Problem użytkownika
+## 2. User Problem

-Manualne tworzenie wysokiej jakości fiszek wymaga dużych nakładów czasu i wysiłku, co zniechęca do korzystania z efektywnej metody nauki, jaką jest spaced repetition.
-Celem rozwiązania jest skrócenie czasu potrzebnego na tworzenie odpowiednich pytań i odpowiedzi oraz uproszczenie procesu zarządzania materiałem do nauki.
+Manual creation of high-quality flashcards requires significant time and effort investment, which discourages the use of the effective learning method that is spaced repetition.
+The solution's goal is to reduce the time needed to create appropriate questions and answers and simplify the process of managing learning material.

-## 3. Wymagania funkcjonalne
+## 3. Functional Requirements

-1. Automatyczne generowanie fiszek:
+1. Automatic flashcard generation:
-   - Użytkownik wkleja dowolny tekst (np. fragment podręcznika).
+   - User pastes any text (e.g., textbook fragment).
-   - Aplikacja wysyła tekst do modelu LLM za pośrednictwem API.
+   - Application sends text to LLM model via API.
-   - Model LLM proponuje zestaw fiszek (pytania i odpowiedzi).
+   - LLM model suggests a set of flashcards (questions and answers).
-   - Fiszki są przedstawiane użytkownikowi w formie listy z możliwością akceptacji, edycji lub odrzucenia.
+   - Flashcards are presented to the user in list form with the ability to accept, edit or reject.

-2. Ręczne tworzenie i zarządzanie fiszkami:
+2. Manual flashcard creation and management:
-   - Formularz do ręcznego tworzenia fiszek (przód i tył fiszki).
+   - Form for manual flashcard creation (front and back of flashcard).
-   - Opcje edycji i usuwania istniejących fiszek.
+   - Options to edit and delete existing flashcards.
-   - Ręczne tworzenie i wyświetlanie w ramach widoku listy "Moje fiszki"
+   - Manual creation and display within the "My Flashcards" list view

-3. Podstawowy system uwierzytelniania i kont użytkowników:
+3. Basic authentication system and user accounts:
-   - Rejestracja i logowanie.
+   - Registration and login.
-   - Możliwość usunięcia konta i powiązanych fiszek na życzenie.
+   - Ability to delete account and associated flashcards on request.

-4. Integracja z algorytmem powtórek:
+4. Integration with repetition algorithm:
-   - Zapewnienie mechanizmu przypisywania fiszek do harmonogramu powtórek (korzystanie z gotowego algorytmu).
+   - Providing mechanism for assigning flashcards to repetition schedule (using ready-made algorithm).
-   - Brak dodatkowych metadanych i zaawansowanych funkcji powiadomień w MVP.
+   - No additional metadata and advanced notification features in MVP.

 5. Przechowywanie i skalowalność:
    - Dane o fiszkach i użytkownikach przechowywane w sposób zapewniający skalowalność i bezpieczeństwo.